cocallag/oxsalt/pages/index.rst

 This website supports the OxSalt care bundle, which is an intervention package developed to empower people with chronic kidney disease to lower their salt intake.
+If you want to reduce your own salt intake, click on Start from the menu or `click here </start/>`_.

 The OxSalt care bundle was shown to work in a randomized clinical trial whch has been published in Kidney360, a peer-reviewed journal of the `American Society of Nephrology <https://www.asn-online.org/>`_.